DuncanCragg/OnexOS/README-Usage.md

 In its early releases, the primary building material we use will be flat panels, that can be used both for making rooms and for writing messages on.

-### Building worlds together, with links between objects

-The first thing you may do in LinkCraft is to build a family room to share stuff.
+So the first thing you may do in LinkCraft is to build a family room to share stuff.
 Just quickly snap or link together some panels into a room, then put a panel on the wall as a pinboard space to pin or link to messages and photos.
 Everyone can visit this room and will see each other and can say "Hi!", and add to the pinboard.

+### Building worlds together, with links between objects

-Having everything in the world, from leaves to forests, linked together allows us all to quickly create a potentially single huge shared universe to play in.
+Having everything in the world, from photos to cities and from leaves to forests, linked together allows us all to quickly create a potentially huge, single, shared universe.

 With links you can build a city: